An Overview of Penalties for DUI in Las Vegas

 Even a first drunk driving offense can result in jail time.
 When the court decides whether to order you to jail, they consider your criminal history, your remorse, whether there was an accident in the case, your cooperation with law enforcement officers, and the statement of any victim in the case.
 Your attorney can help you minimize your jail term and explore whether work release might be available.

 Almost all DUI offenders receive an order to participate in a DUI school.
-This program is also called a victim impact panel.
 The school takes approximately 8 hours.
 You spend the day learning about the dangers of drinking and driving.
 You will also hear from victims of drunk driving crashes.
 The goal is to motivate you to avoid drinking and driving in the future.

 Probation Following DUI